andys8/elm-talk/slides.md

 ---

+_NotAsked_
-- NotAsked - We haven't asked for the data yet.
+We haven't asked for the data yet.

+_Loading_
-- Loading - We've asked, but haven't got an answer yet.
+We've asked, but haven't got an answer yet.

+_Failure_
-- Failure - We asked, but something went wrong.
+We asked, but something went wrong.

+_Success_
-- Success - Everything worked, and here's the data.
+Everything worked, and here's the data.

 ---